-Biological collections are replete with taxonomic, geographic, temporal, numerical, and historical information.
+Biological collections are brimming with taxonomic, geographic, temporal, numerical, and historical information.
 This information is crucial for understanding and properly managing biodiversity and ecosystems, but is often difficult to access.
-Canadensys, operated from the Université de Montréal Biodiversity Centre, is a Canada-wide effort to unlock the biodiversity information held in biological collections.
+Canadensys, operated from the Université de Montréal Biodiversity Centre, is a Canada-wide effort to make the biodiversity information held in biological collections accessible to everyone.

-By enabling the publication of these data, Canadensys will allow for their synergistic cross-analysis with geospatial and environmental models.
-This will enhance both our understanding of global environmental issues and the development of sound biodiversity policies across the country.
+By enabling the publication of these data, Canadensys facilitates cross-analyses of species occurrence data within geospatial and environmental models.
+This enhances both our understanding of global environmental issues and the development of sound biodiversity policies across the country.